t4d-gmbh/Weekend-Out/README.md

 - Go to the `Issues` tab of your `Weekend-Out` repository and check the issue you created earlier.
   If everything went according to plan, your Issue should now be marked as closed.

+  _Hint:_ If you want to close multiple issues with one pull request, you can use the [closing keywords](https://docs.github.com/en/issues/tracking-your-work-with-issues/using-issues/linking-a-pull-request-to-an-issue) `closes`, `fixes`, or `resolves` followed by the issue number in the pull request description.
+E.g. `closes #1` (when you start typing `closes #`, GitHub will suggest the issue number).

 - Now, head to the "Code" tab and have a look at the content of the repository.
   You should see the new file for Carol's drone list - so far, so good!